MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/data-entities/dual-write-customer.md

 ## Customer V3 to Contact

-Syncs customer master data for consumers and end users between Finance and Operations and Customer Engagement.
+This template synchronizes customer master data for consumers and end users between Finance and Operations and Customer Engagement.

 <!-- ![](media/dual-write-contact-1.png) -->
 <!-- ![](media/dual-write-contact-2.png) -->